jugglinmike/command-the-command-line/readme.md

 - All content contained within the `src/material/` directory is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License; see LICENSE-CC-BY-SA
-- All code contained with the `src/` directory is copyright 2016 Bocoup LLC., licensed under the GNU General Public License v3.0; see LICENSE-GPL
+- All code contained with the `src/` directory is copyright 2023 Mike Pennisi, licensed under the GNU General Public License v3.0; see LICENSE-GPL